seedler1/cs272-custom-env/README.md

 The episode will terminate in one of several scenarios:
 - The agent folds
 - The agent raises and the villain folds
-- The agent raises, the villain raises, and they go to showdown to see who wins the hand.
+- The agent raises, the villain raises, and they go to showdown to see who wins the hand or if they draw.

 ## Results